BDCPatrick/BDC_LevelSelector/README.md

 a FREE plugin to add a level selector Combobox above the Viewport, listing all levels inside the Content browser recursively, for easy switching.

+# Branches
+Main branch: Stable Release Branch.

+Experimental branch: if available, this is an unstable branch with current fixes or new Features.
+Untested - use at own risk!
+# Links
 The Doc: https://github.com/BDCPatrick/BDC_LevelSelector/wiki

 Support: https://discord.gg/sQmBKETDAm